Mole Guide

 Mole Behavior and Biology

 Moles are incredibly efficient diggers, capable of creating 15-18 feet of surface tunnels per hour.
-They need to eat constantly due to their high metabolism, consuming nearly their body weight in earthworms and insects daily.
+They need to eat constantly due to their high metabolism, consuming nearly their body weight in earthworms and grubs daily.
 Breeding occurs in late winter, with females producing a single litter of 2-5 young in spring.

 How We Treat for Moles